ABCD-Fraser/Automated_Gaze_Scoring/README.md

 Additionally, you will need to install the L2CS-Net package for gaze estimation.

 ### Installation
-You can install the required dependencies and the [L2CS-Net package](https://github.com/Ahmednull/L2CS-Net) using the following commands:
+You can install the required dependencies (with tested versions) and the [L2CS-Net package](https://github.com/Ahmednull/L2CS-Net) using the following commands:

 ```sh
 # Install dependencies with specific tested versions